 You should use as much space as you need to answer each question but we encourage you to be concise.

 You should use your best judgement and upload the completed work that best represents your ability to execute the idea you are submitting.
 For most people, that would be a completed script that is in the same format and genre as the application idea you are submitting (e.g. if you are submitting an application for a half-hour comedy series idea, your writing sample would be a half-hour comedy pilot that you've already finished).
 Alternatively, you can upload a draft of the project you are submitting as your application idea.

 However, that is a suggestion and not a requirement, and we understand if your best previous work might not be exactly similar to what you want to work on during Impact.
-We also understand if you are a writer of a different format who's just transitioning to screenwriting and would like to submit a short story, play, or novel.
+We also understand if you are a writer of a different format who's just transitioning to screenwriting and would like to submit a play or novel.